In this guide we’ll look at the best pocket hole jigs.

 The Kreg 613663 Kreg Jig Master System is another great choice for best pocket hole jig on the market.
 It clamps to your workbench and has an adjustable workpiece pocket hole clamp and built-in set up guides that make it easy to build professional quality furniture simply and easily.

 This pocket hole jig master system makes it really easy to build your own furniture.
 The pocket screw jig has in built setup guides, so you just adjust the jig to the thickness of the wood you are using.
 You then adjust the depth stop collar on the drill using the included guide and you are ready to go.
 The removable 3 hole drill guide makes this a versatile piece of kit as you can use it with the base or directly on your workpiece.

 Then, all you have to do is drill a hole in one of the pieces you want to join.
 Next drive in a Kreg Screw to draw the joint together and hold it tight.
 Because you drill the wood vertically with this jig it is much easier to use than many other pocket hole jigs.
 In addition, once the jig is secured you only have to move the timber to drill additional holes, both saving time and helping you achieve more accurate results.

-The jig is suitable for a range of materials from hardwood to MDF in material between 12 and 38 mm (½ – 1½ inches) thick.
+The pocket drill jig is suitable for a range of materials from hardwood to MDF in material between 12 and 38 mm (½ – 1½ inches) thick.